 That’s our header ready for action, and we’ll take a look at the site as a whole at the end.
 You’ll notice that the button below doesn’t link to anywhere at this stage.
 After building the pages for your websites – which we will show you throughout this post – you can then link them to this header button.

 5. Build a project gallery

 The project gallery is the heart and soul of any portfolio site on WordPress.
 It’s essentially a collective display of your latest projects, with links to each entry.
-The Zerif theme includes a custom post type called Portfolio, which enables you to add new projects from the dashboard:
+You can build a project gallery in WordPress in two ways:

-For this example, we’ve added four of our past articles and set featured images for each.
-Once set, these will appear on your main portfolio page:
+For this example, we’ve added three of our past articles and set featured images for each:

-Aside from creating four individual projects, here’s what else we did using the WordPress Customizer:
+Aside from creating three individual projects, here’s what else we did using the WordPress Editor:

-- We modified the main title under the Content tab of the Portfolio section.
+- We modified the main title of the Portfolio page.

-- We added featured images to each project under the Portfolio custom posts section.
+- We added featured images to each project in the My Latest Projects block.